 Differentiate Sequential and Parallel Tasks

-In a direct view, it is easy to distinguish a sequential and parallel task.
+In a direct view, it is easy to distinguish between a sequential and a parallel task.

 It is up to the workflow creator to understand which process needs not to wait for complete approval while others have to be delayed until specific steps are completed.